Gold: For richer, for poorer as crisis cools

 Catherine Raw, a co-manager of BlackRock's Gold & General Fund, said reassessment of QE from the Fed has been instrumental in pulling gold down, but ultimately, longer-term factors that fed the quadrupling in the price since 2000 are still core.

 "It really comes down to two things.
-One has been the interest-rate environment," Raw said, referring to the rate of inflation outpacing benchmark interest rates in large parts of the developed and emerging world, eliminating the opportunity cost of holding non-interest bearing gold.
+One has been the interest-rate environment," Raw said, referring to the rate of inflation outpacing benchmark interest rates in large parts of the develpoed and emerging world, iliminating the opportunity cost of holding non-interest bearing gold.

-"The second is diversification," she said.
+"The second is diversifcation," she said.
 "For a lot of investors, particularly in the West we are going from growing assets to trying to protect them."

-"It's about having a lower risk appetite than you saw in the 1990s for example, and particularly among central banks, that is true," she said.
+"It's about having a lower risk appetite than you saw in the 1990s for example, and paritcularly among central banks, that is true," she said.

 CENBANK SHOPPERS